hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 - Establish "null hypothesis" as `H0`, which states that the observation is purely due to chance.
 - Calculate the likelihood that we have such observations under null hypothesis, i.e. `P{X | H0}`.
 This is called "p-value".
-- If p-value is small, we reject `H0` because `X` is not likly to happen given that condition.
+- If p-value is small, we reject `H0` because `X` is not likely to happen given that condition.
 In other words, it is "statistically significant that `X` is not happening purely due to chance" -- in short,

 > lower p-value --> more significant --> "more convincing"